Bryan Scott (quarterback): The Spring League (second stint)

 Scott was selected by the Generals of The Spring League (TSL) during its player selection draft on October 12, 2020.
 He won the starting quarterback competition against Zach Mettenberger.
 Scott led the Generals to an undefeated 4-0 season and the 2020 championship, with a win over the Aviators 37-14.
 He went 22-of-32, 264 yards, and three touchdowns passing, 25 yards rushing and a touchdown, and won his second TSL MVP, and becoming the only quarterback to throw for 1000 yards and complete 10 touchdowns in a TSL season.
 Scott was awarded as the MVP of The Spring League Championship in 2020.
 Scott worked out for the Indianapolis Colts in February 2021.

 Philadelphia Stars

 On February 22, 2022, Scott was drafted third overall by the Philadelphia Stars of the United States Football League (USFL).
 After the second week of play, Scott led the league in passing yards (474), touchdowns (four), and completion percentage (70.8%).
-He was transferred to the inactive roster on May 5, 2022, with ankle and knee injuries.
-He was placed on injured reserve on June 1, 2022.
+He was transferred to the inactive roster on May 5, with ankle and knee injuries.
+Scott was placed on injured reserve on June 1.
 His Stars jersey was included as part of a USFL exhibit at the Pro Football Hall of Fame.

 Vegas Vipers

 Scott was assigned to the Vegas Vipers of the XFL on January 1, 2023, after his USFL contract expired.
-He was released on January 30, 2023.
+He was released on January 30.

-Toronto Argonauts
+Toronto Argonauts (first stint)

 Scott signed with the Toronto Argonauts of the CFL on March 1, 2023.
+He dressed in all 18 games in 2023 as the third-string quarterback and had four pass attempts with no completions.
+In 2024, Scott dressed in the first nine regular season games where he completed five passes out of five attempts for 79 yards and his first CFL touchdown pass.
+Following the reinstatement of Chad Kelly from suspension, Scott was released on August 20, 2024.

+Winnipeg Blue Bombers

+On September 16, 2024, it was announced that Scott had signed a practice roster agreement with the Winnipeg Blue Bombers.
+He did not play in a game and was released on September 30.

+Toronto Argonauts (second stint)